Alex Kozinski: Early life

-Kozinski was born in July 1950 to a Romanian Jewish family in Bucharest, under the rule of the Socialist Republic of Romania.
-Kozinski's father, Moses, survived the Holocaust after spending four years in Transnistrian concentration camps where tens of thousands of Jews perished.
+Kozinski was born in July 1950 to a Romanian Jewish family in Bucharest, under the rule of the Romanian People's Republic.
+Both of his parents were Holocaust survivors.
+Kozinski's father, Moses, spent four years in Transnistrian concentration camps where tens of thousands of Jews perished.
 His mother, Sabine, lived through the war years in a Romanian ghetto.

 In 1958, Kozinski's parents applied to the Romanian government for permission to emigrate from the country.
 They received permission four years later in 1962, when Kozinski was 12 years old.
 Kozinski, who had grown up as a committed communist in Bucharest, became what he described as "an instant capitalist" when he took his first trip outside of the Iron Curtain, to Vienna, where he partook of such luxuries as chewing gum and bananas.
 Kozinski later recounted:

 Kozinski's family immigrated to the United States in 1962 and settled in the Los Feliz neighborhood of Los Angeles, where his father ran a small grocery store.

 Education and early career

-Kozinski studied economics at the University of California, Los Angeles, graduating in 1972 with a Bachelor of Arts cum laude.
+Kozinski studied economics at the University of California, Los Angeles, graduating in 1972 with a Bachelor of Arts, cum laude.
 He then attended the UCLA School of Law, where he was a managing editor of the UCLA Law Review.
 He graduated in 1975 with a Juris Doctor ranked first in his class.

 After law school, Kozinski clerked for judge (later Supreme Court justice) Anthony Kennedy of the U.S. Court of Appeals for the Ninth Circuit from 1975 to 1976, then for chief justice Warren Burger of the U.S. Supreme Court from 1976 to 1977.
 He then entered private practice as an associate with the law firms Forry, Golbert, Singer & Gelles from 1977 to 1979 and Covington & Burling from 1979 to 1981.
 He was a Deputy Legal Counsel of the Office of the President-Elect in Washington, D.C.
 (1980–81) and an Assistant Counsel for the Office of Counsel to the President in Washington, D.C.
 (1981).
 He was a Special Counsel for the Merit Systems Protection Board in Washington, D.C.
 (1981–82).

 Office of Special Counsel incident

-While he was in the Office of Special Counsel, despite staff recommendations against termination, Kozinski overruled his staff and then repeatedly tutored Interior Secretary James G. Watt's legal staff in how to rewrite the proposed termination of a mining safety whistleblower, James Spadaro, so as to pass legal muster.
+While he was in the Office of Special Counsel, despite staff recommendations against termination, Kozinski overruled his staff and then repeatedly tutored Interior Secretary James G. Watt's legal staff in how to rewrite the proposed termination of a mining safety whistleblower so as to pass legal muster.
 When the incident came to light years later during confirmation hearings for Kozinski's Ninth Circuit Court of Appeals nomination, the scandal drew 43 Senate opposition votes and reportedly subsequently prevented Kozinski's planned promotion to the U.S. Supreme Court.